 Check the area around pool lights for leaks.
 A strong indication the leak is near your pool light is if the water level stabilizes near the pool light after you’ve filled the pool.
-Pool putty can help reduce leaks around underwater pool lights.
+Pool putty pushed into the light niche conduit can eliminate leaks.

 What to Do If You Discover Major Pool Leaks

 Winter pool leaks are no fun.
 If your pool loses too much water during winter, it can cost thousands of dollars to repair later.
-Save yourself money by checking your pool for leaks during winter and taking precautions to minimize the damage.
+Save yourself money by checking your pool for leaks before the winter and taking precautions to minimize the damage.

 If you find the leak or need to wait until spring, keep an adequate pool water level by replacing lost pool water with a garden hose.
 Check your pool covers, keep them clear of standing water, and get ready for pool opening in the spring.